 You should consider looking into CRMs/Tools to help support this transition.
 Such tools will enable reps to:

-- Decipher between leads worth perusing and leads that aren't
+Decipher between leads worth pursuing and leads that aren't

 Here, we have to look upon the habits of your buyer personas (or target audiences).
 It's a fact that building product magazines will be delivered to offices.
 If architects are working remotely, they won't get access to this material, meaning that your cash spent on magazine spaces will be rendered useless.

 So, consider - Is spending money on magazine space a good investment at the moment?

 In contrast, architects and specifiers will be using this time to carry out product research (and probably watching re-runs of Grand Designs).
 In other words, they're going to be spending a lot of time online, which further emphasises my previous point:

 Your online presence is crucial.
 [2021 UPDATE] According to the Sprout Social Index, 57% of consumers will follow a brand to learn about new services.
 Up to 47% will continue to engage with a brand after they have followed it on social media, with 89% making a purchase.